 YourGrocer started small, but we’ve grown to include more than 60 family-owned shops across Melbourne, from Napoli Quality Fruit Market in Williamstown all the way to Rustica Sourdough in South Yarra, as well as stores at the Prahran, Preston, South Melbourne and Queen Victoria markets, which are renowned for the standard of their produce.

 The loyal customers who jumped on board in those early days showed us that Melburnians thought we were onto something, and we think they’re right.

-Five years on the supermarkets may still wield huge power, but our small rebellion is growing, one local business and one community-minded customer at a time.
+Eight years on the supermarkets may still wield huge power, but our small rebellion is growing, one local business and one community-minded customer at a time.